teleclimber/twine-protocol/README.md

 - Simple and effective.
 Lightweight.
 - Reasonably performant.
 Small messages.
 Minimal handshake.
 - Quick to adopt: no code-gen. Just import and use.
-- Reusable in different environments (transports) to I don't have to learn a new thing.
+- Reusable in different environments (transports).
+Use the same APIs and patterns, no need to learn something new.
 - Payload-agnostic.
 Send JSON, strings, binary data, or just a single byte.
 - Bidirectional.
 Either side can send.
 - Powerful enough to support non-trivial exchange of information that might occur between two running functions.